anakic/querystorm-docs/New docs/Querying/Databases.md

 You can write the results of a query into a new or existing table by selecting a cell in Excel and pressing the `Alt+Insert` shortcut key for writing results.

-You can also automatically output the results using the SQL [preprocessor](todo), which is available to all SQL scripts in QueryStorm.
+You can also output the results directly from the script, by using the SQL [preprocessor](todo), which is available to all SQL scripts in QueryStorm.

 For example, here's how to output the results of a query into an Excel table:
 ```sql